esmBot/esmBot/docs/custom-commands.md

 As you can see, the first thing we do is import the Command class.
 We then create a new class for the command that extends that class to provide the needed parameters.
 We then define the command function, which is named `run`.
 Some static parameters, including the command description and an alias for the command, `helloworld`, are also defined.
 Finally, once everything in the command class is defined, we export the new class to be loaded as a module by the command handler.

 The default command name is the same as the filename that you save it as, excluding the `.js` file extension.
-If you ever want to change the name of the command, just rename the file.
+If you ever want to change the name of the command, rename the file.

 The parameters available to your command consist of the following: